No items found.

 Executive summary

-Antwerp, Belgium - November 20th, 2025
+Antwerp, Belgium - November 30th, 2025

-The perfect storm reshaping retail
+The perfect storm is reshaping the retail landscape.

 Retailers were once the shelf that brands competed on.
 Now they're becoming the brands themselves.